Kalabasa/leanrada.com/src/pages/works/miniforts.md

 ## The art

 I like pixel art.
-It's easy to make passable results.
+It’s easy to make passable results.

 <span class="bleed">![art collection](../img/miniforts_art.png)</span>

-Well, it's not that easy.
+Well, it’s not that easy.
 I struggled with the ground textures a lot.

-I realized that what's more important at this resolution is the readability of something rather than the details of it.
+I realized that what’s more important at this resolution is the readability of something rather than the details of it.

 <span class="bleed">![grass comparison](../img/miniforts_grass.gif)</span>

 I got a lot of inspiration from **The Legend of Zelda: The Minish Cap**, which has similar miniature environments.

 <span>![minish cap](../img/miniforts_zelda.jpg)
-	<span class="caption">Source: <a href="https://www.zeldaspalace.com/theminishcap/screenshots.php" target="_blank">Zelda's Palace</a></span>
+	<span class="caption">Source: <a href="https://www.zeldaspalace.com/theminishcap/screenshots.php" target="_blank">Zelda’s Palace</a></span>
 </span>

 ---